hKedia/dShare/report/README.md

 The smart contract serves as the bridge between the front-end of the application and the Ethereum Blockchain.
 Data is read from and written to the blockchain with the help of function calls in the contract.
-Each function call which modifies some data requires a small fees in the form of gas which defines the cost for a function execution in Ether.
+Each function call which modifies some data requires a small fee in the form of gas[^8] which defines the cost for a function execution in Ether.
 Reading from the blockchain does not require any fees.

 *dShare* makes use of two contracts, *FileFactory*, which acts as the factory contract for creation of new files and *File*, which represents